quandl/Matlab/README.md

 Two things to note, the '+' in "+Quandl" is important in the folder name.
 It tells Matlab to recognize get.m and auth.m as part of the Quandl package.
 Secondly, make sure you don't add the "+Quandl" folder in set path.
 You should be adding the folder that contains it.

-### Dependencies ###

-This package now REQUIRES urlread2.
-It can be found [here](http://www.mathworks.com/matlabcentral/fileexchange/35693-urlread2).

-Unzip the package and place it in the same directory as +Quandl in the folder +urlread2.

 ## Usage ##

 Once you've found the data you'd like to load into MATLAB on Quandl, copy the Quandl code from the description box and past it into the function.